Professional Tools for Librarians Serving Youth

 Autistic Self Advocacy Network: The Autistic Self Advocacy Network is a 501(c)(3) nonprofit organization run by and for autistic people.
 ASAN was created to serve as a national grassroots disability rights organization for the autistic community run by and for autistic Americans, advocating for systems change and ensuring that the voices of autistic people are heard in policy debates and the halls of power.
 Our staff work to educate communities, support self-advocacy in all its forms, and improve public perceptions of autism.
 ASAN’s members and supporters include autistic adults and youth, cross-disability advocates, and non-autistic family members, professionals, educators, and friends. ("About" section on ASAN website)

-Summer reading and learning
+Summer Reading and Learning

 Summer reading is an integral part of most public libraries.
 But what's the importance of these programs?
 Find out more below.